Azure Serial Console for Linux

 If a user is connected to the serial console and another user successfully requests access to that same virtual machine, the first user will be disconnected and the second user connected to the same session.

 This means that a user who's disconnected won't be logged out.
-The ability to enforce a logout upon disconnect (by using SIGHUP or similar mechanism) is still in the roadmap.
+The ability to enforce a logout upon disconnect (by using SIGHUP or similar mechanism) is still on the roadmap.
 For Windows there is an automatic timeout enabled in Special Administrative Console (SAC); however, for Linux you can configure the terminal timeout setting.
 To do so, add

 export TMOUT=600 in your .bash_profile or .profile file for the user you use to sign in to the console.
 This setting will time out the session after 10 minutes.

-Accessibility is a key focus for the Azure serial console.
+Accessibility is a key focus for the Azure Serial Console.
 To that end, we've ensured that the serial console is fully accessible.

 Use the Tab key on your keyboard to navigate in the serial console interface from the Azure portal.
 Your location will be highlighted on screen.
 To leave the focus of the serial console window, press Ctrl+F6 on your keyboard.

-Use the serial console with a screen reader
+Use Serial Console with a screen reader

 The serial console has screen reader support built in.
 Navigating around with a screen reader turned on will allow the alt text for the currently selected button to be read aloud by the screen reader.

 Because most errors are transient, retrying your connection can often fix them.
 The following table shows a list of errors and mitigations.
+These errors and mitigations apply for both VMs and virtual machine scale set instances.

 |Unable to retrieve boot diagnostics settings for <VMNAME>.
 To use the serial console, ensure that boot diagnostics is enabled for this VM.||Ensure that the VM has boot diagnostics enabled.|